llesoil/input_sensitivity/README.md

 The "replication" folder details the configuration of our server (hardware details, operating system distribution and version, software version) and provides a Dockerfile to build in order to replicate the measurements.

+Data about the experiment, x264 configuration knowledge (a.k.a. domain knowledge), and ideas explored during the redaction of the paper are available in the "information" sub-directory.

 ### II- Analyze